• Skip to primary navigation

 To bake frozen biscuits, thaw completely on lightly greased cookie sheets, then bake at 425° for about 20-30 minutes.

-As always, if you like this, I’d be ever so grateful if you’d Pin it.
+As always, if you like this recipe for angel biscuits, I’d be ever so grateful if you’d Pin it.

 Filed Under: Bread- Muffins and Scones, Recipe Index Tagged With: butter, buttermilk, yeast